MicrosoftDocs/dynamics-365-ai/ai-docs/sales/relationship-analytics.md

 -   If you are assigned to a lead and register a phone call activity with one of the stakeholders for that lead, then that phone call will be counted in the KPIs for that lead.
 Other users who call that same stakeholder, but who are not assigned to the lead, will not have their calls counted in the KPIs for that lead.

--   If you are on the sales team for an opportunity and send an email regarding that opportunity to one of its stakeholders, then that email will be counted in the KPIs for that account.
+-   If you are on the sales team for an opportunity and send an email regarding that opportunity to one of its stakeholders, then the metadata about that email will be counted in the KPIs for that account.
 An email from another user, who isn't on the team for that account, to that same stakeholder will not be counted for that opportunity.

--   If you attend a meeting with the primary contact for an account, then that appointment will be counted in the KPIs for that account *and* for that contact.
-If that account is also associated with an opportunity, the appointment will only count for that opportunity if you are also **Assigned** to that opportunity (or are on its **Sales Team**) *and* if the appointment is set as **Regarding** that opportunity.
+-   If you attend a meeting with the primary contact for an account, then the metadata about that appointment will be counted in the KPIs for that account and for that contact.
+If that account is also associated with an opportunity, the appointment will only count for that opportunity if you are also **Assigned** to that opportunity (or are on its **Sales Team**) and if the appointment is set as **Regarding** that opportunity.

 <a name="Calc_KPIs"></a>